raquel2344/Monica-Joya_EDGE-IIOT/README.md

 This repo is the full record of my work in ITAI 3377 across the Spring 2026 semester.
 It contains three categories of work:

 1. **Twelve module folders**, one per course module, each with its own README capturing what was taught, what I built, what I learned, and how the module connected to the rest of the course.
-2. **A midterm team project** on glucometer cybersecurity, completed with my IIoT group.
+2. **A midterm team project** on glucometer cybersecurity, completed with my IIoT team.
-3. **A capstone project** named SentinelEdge: an autonomous AI agent plus generative AI for industrial edge and IIoT, with its own runnable codebase and dedicated README inside the `Capstone/` folder.
+3. **A capstone project** named SentinelEdge: an autonomous AI agent plus generative AI for industrial edge and IIoT.

 The repository is intentionally organized so that anyone, including a professor, recruiter, or future classmate, can land on a single module folder and find a self-contained explanation without having to read the rest.